 The 24 ECTS can include any type of basic/advanced economics courses, and management courses can constitute part of the 24 ECTS.

-The 24 ECTS should include microeconomics and macroeconomics, as well as international economics for Minor B1 (International macroeconomics and governance).
+The 24 ECTS should include microeconomics and macroeconomics, as well as international economics for Minor B1 (International macroeconomics, governance and sustainability).

-For Minor C1 (Innovation and development): the 24 ECTS should include basic/advanced economics courses.
+For Minor C1 (Technology, development and sustainable development): the 24 ECTS should include basic/advanced economics courses.

-For Minor C2 (International macroeconomics and development): the 24 ECTS should include microeconomics, macroeconomics and international economics.
+For Minor C2 (International macroeconomics, development and sustainable development): the 24 ECTS should include microeconomics, macroeconomics and international economics.

 Outstanding applicants who do not meet strictly the minimum requirements can apply under certain conditions.
 In particular, if they are accepted, they may be asked to take additional courses before or during the programme.